dcdpr/did-btcr2/mdbook/src/operations/resolve.md

 `current_document` MUST be returned as the final resolved `didDocument` if the `updates` array is empty.

-Sort the `updates` array by [BTCR2 Signed Update (data structure)] `targetVersionId`, lowest first, using block-height as a tie breaker.
+Sort the `updates` array by [BTCR2 Signed Update (data structure)] `targetVersionId`, lowest first, using block-height as a tiebreaker.
 Pop the first tuple element from the front of the `updates` array.

 Set `block_confirmations` to the tuple element's block-confirmations.